 Game designers took it even further and created systems of logically-connected icons representing different in-game assets.
 This is called Visual Synonymity.

-There is a fine line between icons that convey a metaphor allowing designers to cover all bases in case the textual meaning is missed and pure decorative-functioning icons.
+There is a fine line between icons that convey a design meaning covering all bases in case the textual meaning is missed and pure decorative-functioning icons.
 We make sure icons work in the first place, which means they motivate a user to do what we expect from them.

 Ideally, icons should work the way emojis do – as a universal language flexible enough to deliver any message cross-culturally and obvious enough to leave no second guesses 💡